Locally Markov walks on finite graphs: Recurrent states and the stationary distribution

 \subsection{Convergence of the single-step distribution}

-According to Theorem \ref{thm:erg}, locally Markov walks inherit ergodic properties from the total chain.
-Below, we explore this direction by proving a non-averaged version of Proposition \ref{prop:erg1}, and finally showing that the single-step distributions of locally Markov walks behave on long term like single steps of a Markov chain with transition probabilities given by $Q$.
-For this section, we assume that the total chain is ergodic, i.e. irreducible and aperiodic.
+According to Proposition \ref{prop:ergodic}, locally Markov walks inherit ergodic properties from the total chain.
+In what follows, we establish a non-averaged analogue of Proposition \ref{prop:ergodic}, and we show that, in the long run, the single-step distributions of locally Markov walks resemble those of a Markov chain with transition matrix $Q$.
+We again assume that all local transition probabilities are strictly positive on $N_x$ for all $x\in V$.
+As a simple consequence, from basic theory on finite state space Markov chains we obtain that